tahash4h/Play2Win/README.md

 ## 📁 File Structure

+So far:
 ```
 Play2Win/
-├── dataset.csv          # Main dataset (10,001 rows)
+├── sample_data.csv      # Main dataset (4973 rows)
 ├── README.md            # This documentation
 ├── index.html           # Web interface (if applicable)
 └── .gitignore           # Git ignore file
 ```

 ## 🔧 Technical Notes

+With respect to the dataset:
 - **File Format**: CSV with UTF-8 encoding
 - **Delimiter**: Comma-separated values
 - **Missing Values**: Empty strings for non-applicable fields
 - **Data Types**: Mixed (strings, integers, decimals)
-- **File Size**: Approximately 2-3 MB
+- **File Size**: Approximately 806 KB

-## 📈 Research Applications

-- **Local Sports Analytics**: Performance analysis and pattern recognition
-- **JavaScript Learning**: Data manipulation and visualization techniques
-- **Interactive Dashboards**: Creating user-friendly data exploration interfaces
-- **Tactical Analysis**: Understanding play patterns and effectiveness
-- **Statistical Modeling**: Time series analysis and trend detection
-- **Data Visualization**: Creating interactive charts and graphs
-- **Educational Tool**: Learning data analysis concepts with realistic sports data

 ## 🤝 Contributing

-This dataset is designed for research and educational purposes.
+The dataset used in the project is designed for research and educational purposes.
 If you use this data in your research, please cite appropriately and consider sharing your findings.

 ## 📄 License

-This dataset is provided for educational and research purposes.
+This dataset used in the project is provided for educational and research purposes.
 Please use responsibly and in accordance with your institution's data usage policies.

----

-**Generated**: 2024
-**Last Updated**: 2024
-**Dataset Version**: 1.0